Memories (Maroon 5 song): Live performances

 On October 6, 2019, Maroon 5 performed "Memories" for the first time on The Ellen DeGeneres Show, which aired on October 7.
 The following day, band members Levine and Valentine performed an acoustic version of the song on The Howard Stern Show.
 In December 2019, the band played the song on Red Pill Blues Tour, during the last shows in Doha and Las Vegas.
 On February 1, 2020, Maroon 5 performed the song at the Bud Light Super Bowl Music Fest, a pre-show for Super Bowl LIV in Miami and made a tribute to Kobe Bryant, with his daughter Gianna and seven other victims of the Calabasas helicopter crash.
 During the COVID-19 pandemic, the band performed in isolation with a remote version of the song for the at home edition of The Tonight Show Starring Jimmy Fallon on May 12, 2020, with Levine dedicated to Bryant.

 In June 2021, Maroon 5 played the song on Today, to promote the album Jordi.
 In September 2021, the band performed "Memories" at BB&T Pavilion in Camden, New Jersey for the CNN television special Shine a Light: A Tribute to the Families of 9/11, to commemorate with the 20th anniversary of September 11 attacks in New York City.
+On January 26, 2024, Maroon 5 performed the song with French cellist Gautier Capuçon at the Le Gala des Pièces Jaunes charity event organized by the First Lady of France, Brigitte Macron, in Paris.

+The band also performed "Memories" for their residency titled Maroon 5: The Las Vegas Residency.

+Usage in media

+The song plays at the beginning of the trailer for Disney's The One and Only Ivan (2020) and during the final scene of Sony Pictures' Venom: The Last Dance (2024).